 This Wistia landing page focuses on one thing: “selling” a free trial of the product

-An ecommerce website, on the other hand, likely has multiple products (or even hundreds or thousands)... which means that to sell products in this way, it would need to create an equal number of dedicated single-product landing pages and corresponding marketing campaigns to bring prospects to every product.
+An ecommerce website, on the other hand, likely has multiple products (or even hundreds or thousands)... which means that to sell products in this way, it would need to create an equal number of dedicated single-product landing pages and corresponding digital marketing campaigns to bring prospects to every product.

 This is the reason most ecommerce sites elect to use their existing product pages as landing pages.